Dear Diary: Inspired Thoughts of a Creative Hustler

 In early March, we met on Bumble - taking things VERY slowly as only current state of the world would allow.
 He asked me one million questions about Hola Gwapa, wanting to learn the ins and outs of the creative community I'm so fired up about and was a huge catalyst in launching the Hola Gwapa podcast as he's a total genius when it comes to anything digital/technology related + has the patience of a saint which always helps me to get through the major melt downs with as much grace as humanly possible.
 In my book his belief in me and support in what I'm building couldn't go unnoticed or unappreciated another day.

 So it sparked the idea to start writing these Dear Diary posts right here on the Hola Gwapa site to share with you who I am beyond being an artist and maker.
 Yes we are absolutely all creative hustlers and that's what brings us here together but there is more to our stories than the work we do.
 We are daughters and friends and girlfriends and wives and mothers and that's important to mention!
-I promise to dive into that part of myself a little deeper in 2021, letting vulnerability lead the way and guide me into the next chapter of my own journey because if 2020 has taught me anything it's that being open
+I promise to dive into that part of myself a little deeper in 2021, letting vulnerability and an open minded mentality lead the way because if 2020 has taught me anything it's that you can actually hear the universe laughing when you start making concrete plans.